- Next Neighborhood North: Downtown Sausalito (Ferry Pier)

 |Yee Tock Chee Park|

-When rail yards were built in the 1870’s next to the Bay, near where the Ferry pier is today, this Promenade that draws visitors from all over the world was already “the road north to San Rafael” from Sausalito.
+When rail yards were built in the 1870’s next to the Bay, near where the Ferry pier is today, the Bridgeway Promenade that draws visitors from all over the world was already “the road north to San Rafael” from Sausalito.
 Strange as it sounds now, 100 years ago San Rafael and Sausalito were the two largest cities in Marin County!
-The coming of the railhead to connect to the Ferries from San Francisco spurred the growth of “New Town” along Caledonia St., with the Promenade lying at the base of “The Hill” as the route north from Old Town, the original neighborhood of Sausalito.
+The coming of the railhead to connect to the Ferries from San Francisco spurred the growth of “New Town” along Caledonia Sttrry.
+What we now call The Bridgeway Promenade ran along the base of “The Hill” as the route north from Old Town, the original neighborhood of Sausalito.
 Check out the resources at the Sausalito Historical Society for more information.

-The center area of the Promenade, where the Sea Lion Statue now stands, was at one time called Hearst Point, since William Randolph Hearst had built a mansion on the hill above it.
+The center area of the Bridgeway Promenade, where the Sea Lion Statue now stands, was at one time called Hearst Point, since William Randolph Hearst had started construction on a mansion on the hill above it.
+The city fathers found Hearst to be a sensationalist rather than a journalist, and when neighbors opposed the project the City Council rejected it.
+Instead of the site above the Bridgeway Promenade, he built Hearst Castle in San Simeon, south of Monterey.

 Princess St., which divides the Bridgeway Promenade from Downtown Sausalito and the Ferry pier, was originally named after the ferry steamer “Princess”, which local businessmen operated from a pier near the foot of Princess St. starting in 1868.